Do you need to design your homestead or farm plans?

 Brainstorming ideas and layouts for your new or existing homestead is both fun and challenging.
 Whether you’re a newbie homesteader or have experience with animals or gardening, there are some basics that need to be figured out.

 It’s super easy to get carried away when you start homesteading.
+You’ll need a homestead planner to help you figure everything out.

 One of the first things you’ll need to do is figure out your short-term and long-term goals.